About COVESA

 Our Purpose

-COVESA is the only alliance focused solely on developing common approaches and technologies for connected vehicles, which now form a growing percentage of vehicles on the road.
+COVESA is a not-for-profit organization, and the only alliance focused solely on developing common approaches and technologies for connected vehicles.

 We are well-aligned to address opportunities and challenges in the automotive industry, which is experiencing a digital transformation driven by fundamental customer expectations.

-COVESA is focused on three core challenges, which are the foundation for our current active collaborations:
+COVESA is focused on three core challenges, which are the foundation for our active collaborations.

 Member Collaboration

-With over a decade of active and open collaboration, COVESA has delivered a number of deliverables like the Vehicle Signal Specification (VSS).
+With over a decade of active and open collaboration, COVESA has delivered numerous technical innovations like the Vehicle Signal Specification (VSS), benefiting both passenger and commercial vehicles.

-In addition to our open technical collaboration, COVESA has built a growing vibrant ecosystem of buyers and sellers that accomplish business goals and support the adoption of alliance member-driven results.
+In addition, COVESA has built a growing vibrant ecosystem of buyers and sellers that accomplish business goals and support the adoption of alliance member-driven results.
 Member contributions also power the future of integrated shared systems that, in turn, benefit and complement their own businesses and product priorities.

 Learn more on how to get involved in the COVESA Getting Started Guide.